15 Different Types of Forging Tools and Their Uses

 A chisel is a forging tool that cuts and shapes metal, wood, or other hard materials.
 It is a bladed instrument with a long handle attached perpendicular to the cutting edge.

 The chisel can be made from any rigid material, such as steel, iron, stone, plastic, or ceramic.
-The handles vary in size and style depending on what function it is intended to perform.
+The handles vary in size and style depending on what function they are intended to perform.

 For example, a typical riveting chisel will have an octagonal-shaped handle that fits into one’s palm like the handle on a hammer.